 - In the Create service account window, type a name for the service account, and select Furnish a new private key.
 If you want to grant G Suite domain-wide authority to the service account, also select Enable G Suite Domain-wide Delegation.
-Then click Create.
+Then click Save.

 Your new public/private key pair is generated and downloaded to your machine; it serves as the only copy of this key.
 You are responsible for storing it securely.

 The newly created service account will have an email address,

 a user to the Google analytics account you want to access via the API.